Holiday arrival: Rockefeller tree ushers in Christmas season

 The Christmas tree will be officially lit on Nov.
 30.

-The approximately 90-year-old tree was cut Thursday then lifted onto a flatbed truck for its to 200-mile (322-kilometer) trip to from Queensbury, New York, to New York City.
+The approximately 90-year-old tree was cut Thursday then lifted onto a flatbed truck for its 200-mile (322-kilometer) trip from Queensbury, New York, to New York City.

 “We gave it with the expectation that everybody would enjoy it,” said Neil Lebowitz, whose family donated the tree.